MonedaCloud/Cardano-Installation/README.md

 7. terminal:~$ `sudo reboot`
 * Node will start automatically right after the reboot.
 Check the syncing progress with `gLiveView` command.

 **Note:** These steps were successfully tested on Mainnet with Cardano node version **8.0.0** (Conway).
-This steps are the same for Producer nodes and Relay nodes.
+These steps are the same for Producer nodes and Relay nodes.

 # Cardano Node-Upgrading

-- The below steps assumes you already have a dedicated user named **cardano** with sudo privileges running on Ubuntu 20.04:
+- The below steps assume you already have a dedicated user named **cardano** with sudo privileges running on Ubuntu 20.04:
 - Verify CNODE_VERSION="8.0.X" line has the correct release version number.

 ### Download ConwayGenesisFile from Cardano "Configuration Files" Official release: (Required)